Nixis/geochem-assay-qaqc-ml/README.md

-# Geochem assay QAQC for Machine Learning
+# Geochem Dataset QAQC for Machine Learning

 *Quality control and exploration of a geochemical dataset to test its feasibility for predictive modeling.*